 Reiko Obata has also made the koto accessible to Western music readers with the publication of two books for solo koto using Western notation.

-The current generation of koto players such as American performers Reiko Obata and Miya Masaoka, as well as Japanese master Kazue Sawai and her students, including Michiyo Yagi, are finding places for the koto in today’s jazz, experimental music and even pop.
+The current generation of koto players such as American performers Reiko Obata and Miya Masaoka, as well as Japanese master Kazue Sawai and her students, including Michiyo Yagi, are finding places for it in today’s jazz, experimental music and even pop.

 The members of the band Rin’ are popular jūshichi-gen players in the modern (pop/rock) music scene.